The data model: applications and projects in Polaris

 • Test scheduling policies: Use test scheduling policies to automate tests of SCM-integrated branches on a weekly or daily basis.

 Note: Test scheduling policies can only be used with branches connected to repositories, and cannot be assigned to DAST projects.
-For more information, see Test scheduling policies.

 Default branches inherit their project's default policies.
 Non-default branches can use their project's default policies, or use different policies.
 If necessary, policies can be disabled on default and non-default branches.